 Alamance County Clerk of Court Meredith Edwards

 In addition to her work as Clerk of Court, Meredith worships at The Lamb’s Chapel with her husband, Ben Edwards, a Sergeant in the Graham Police Department, and her boys, Zane and Henry, and twin girls, Edythe and Adeline.
-She also sits on the advisory board for the State Employees Credit Union, Burlington branch, and is a member of Partners Off Duty, the Alamance County Chamber of Commerce, and the Alamance Republican Women’s Organization.
+She also sits on the advisory board for the State Employees Credit Union, Burlington branch, and on the Executive Committee for the Alamance County Bar Association.
+In addition, she is a member of Partners Off Duty, the Alamance County Chamber of Commerce, the Women’s Resource Center, and the Alamance Republican Women’s Organization.